Bear Complex

 Start with an empty bar to learn the flow.

-Mistakes to watch for on the Bear Complex
+When to Use the Bear Complex

 Skipping the squat portions of the complex.